 TAP/R® THREAD ROLLING SCREWS

 Tap/R fasteners use a shank in the graduated thread rolling area to roll their own perfect mating threads in an un-threaded pilot hole.
-The tapered point easily locates the pilot hole and eliminates cross-threading in existing holes.
+The tapered point of these thread roll forming fasteners easily locates the pilot hole and eliminates cross-threading in existing holes.
 The partial threads on the shank form threads in the whole during the initial drive.
 Full threads complete the screw and provide perfect engagement to finish the drive.

-- REDUCES DRIVING TORQUE and increases stripping torque.
+- REDUCE DRIVING TORQUE and increase stripping torque.

 - ROUND SHANK ASSURES FULL 360° THREAD ENGAGEMENT for maximum holding power.

-- RETAINS MORE APPLIED TORQUE AND CLAMP LOAD than tri-lobular type screws.
+- RETAIN MORE APPLIED TORQUE AND CLAMP LOAD than tri-lobular type screws.

-- RETAINS SAME HOLE SIZES as trilobular type screws.
+- RETAIN SAME HOLE SIZES as trilobular type screws.
 No need to change specifications or tooling.

-- RAPIDLY LOCATES HOLE.
-Unthreaded relief area on point quickly positions screw in pilot hole.
+- RAPIDLY LOCATE HOLES.
+Unthreaded relief area on point quickly positions screws in pilot holes.